lexDAO/Spells/README.md

 # Spells 📖
-Digital wrappers to attach economic rights on Ethereum
+Digital wrappers to wield economic rights on Ethereum 🧙💸

 Each new Spell bountied at [2 $LXK](https://github.com/lexDAO/legal-engineers) ⚔️.